Western Illinois University: Macomb Campus

-Students have the option to stay on campus during break periods (Thanksgiving Break, Winter Break, Spring Break, and inter-sessions).
-Break housing is available in Olson Hall.
+Students have the option to stay on campus during break periods (Thanksgiving Break, Winter Break, Spring Break, inter-sessions, and pre-sessions).
+Break housing is available in Corbin/Olson.

-The four options for break housing are as follows:
+The five options for break housing are as follows:

-If you live in Olson, you have the option to stay in your room.
+If you live in Corbin or Olson, you have the option to stay in your room.
 If you live in another residence hall, you will be given a room in Olson Hall to stay in during the break period.
-Break period sign-up is first-come, first-served and has limited availability.
+Break period sign-up is first come, first served and has limited availability.

 Computer Lab Locations

-The custodians (known as building service workers at WIU) are responsible for cleaning and maintaining the public areas of the halls, laundry rooms, recreation rooms, special study areas, and restrooms (with the exception of Caroline Grote Hall).
-Each building service worker is assigned to maintain several floors.
+The custodians (known as Building Service Workers at WIU) are responsible for cleaning and maintaining the public areas of the halls, laundry rooms, recreation rooms, special study areas, and restrooms (with the exception of Grote Hall).
+Each Building Service Worker is assigned to maintain several floors.
 Students are responsible for maintaining a clean room.
-Access to facilities may be restricted during daily cleaning or periods of maintenance.
+Access to facilities, including restrooms, may be restricted during daily cleaning or periods of maintenance.